dotnet/machinelearning/docs/building/windows-instructions.md

 Note: If you have both VS 2017 and 2015 installed, you need to copy DIA SDK directory from VS 2015 installation into VS 2017 (VS installer bug).

-#### Visual Studio 2019 or Visual Studio 2017 - 'Individual components' based install
+#### Visual Studio 2019 / Visual Studio 2017 - 'Individual components' based install

 The following are the minimum requirements:
   * C# and Visual Basic Roslyn Compilers